HELO-APR: Enhancing Low-Resource Program Repair through Cross-Lingual Knowledge Transfer: Evaluation Results

 \textbf{(2) Effective Mitigation of Cross-Lingual Syntactic Interference.} Table~\ref{tab:main_results} shows that \textit{HRPLs-Only} suffers from syntax interference, while \textsc{HELO-APR} effectively mitigates this problem.
 First, \textit{HRPLs-Only} fails to stop the source syntax from leaking.
 It has a high Source Compilation Rate ($CR_S$) of 31.58\%, which means nearly one-third of the generated patches are actually C++ code.
 Correspondingly, its Target Compilation Rate ($CR_T$) drops to only 61.30\%.
-In contrast, using the same source data, \textsc{HELO-APR} reduces $CR_S$ to 0.00\% and raises $CR_T$ to 97.83\%, which is higher than all other baselines.
+In contrast, using the same source data, \textsc{HELO-APR} reduces $CR_S$ to 0.00\% and raises $CR_T$ to 97.83\%, competitive with or surpassing all other baselines.
 This indicates that \textsc{HELO-APR} fixes the interference issue: it learns the repair logic but strictly follows the target language rules.

 \textbf{(3) Importance of High-Resource Reference Data.} Comparing \textsc{HELO-APR} with \textit{Wong et al.} highlights the value of using C++ (HRPL) data as a reference. \textit{Wong et al.} relies on LLMs to generate buggy-fixed pairs from scratch, lacking the guidance of existing HRPL buggy-fixed pairs.
 In contrast, \textsc{HELO-APR} uses high-quality C++ pairs as a reference to synthesize the corresponding LRPL training data.
 This guidance leads to superior performance.
 For example, on the Ruby task (CodeLlama), \textsc{HELO-APR} achieves Pass@1/3/5 scores of 12.38\%, 17.34\%, and 19.50\%, consistently outperforming \textit{Wong et al.} (6.19\%, 10.53\%, and 12.69\%).
 This comparison highlights the benefits of using HRPL buggy-fixed pairs as references: they provide stronger supervision than generating pairs from scratch and improve LRPL repair.